Roman Fitness Systems

 Carb lovers lament low carb diets and anti-carb crusaders posit that you can avoid them for the most part and still do well.
 The truth is a bit of middle ground.
 So, yes, speaking generally you should avoid “simple carbs” and “high-GI foods,” but that doesn’t mean you can eat complex carbs or LOW GI foods all day, either.

-For my part, I acknowledge that carbs are not the devil—however, I generally find that my clients do better on low(er) carbs than not, in terms of fat loss.
-As a general rule, I like to have people eating in the area of 100g per day.
+For my part, I acknowledge that carbs are not the devil; however, I find that my clients do better on low(er) carbs than not, in terms of fat loss.

 Getting more specific, I like to set carbohydrate intake at around .5 to .75 grams PER POUND of lean body mass.